-Sony 300mm F2.8 G SSM II is an Auto Focus (AF) Telephoto Prime
+Sony 300mm F2.8 G SSM II is a Fixed aperture Auto Focus (AF) Telephoto Prime

-lens with 35mm FF max sensor coverage and it is designed to be used with Sony Alpha mount cameras.
+lens with 35mm FF max sensor coverage, and it is designed to be used with A Mount

 Lenses in Sony Alpha Mount with Same Focal and Aperture Range

-Max sensor coverage of Sony 300mm F2.8 G SSM II is 35mm FF
+Reasons to Buy Sony 300mm F2.8 G SSM II Lens

-Sony 300mm F2.8 G SSM II has a fixed focal lenght of 300mm.
+Sony 300mm F2.8 G SSM II has a fixed focal length of 300mm.
 When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 450mm.

 Optical Image Stabilization